AdarshAddee/linux-distro/README.md

 linux-distro is a free tool which helps us to install the minimal versions of linux-distroes with the help of pre-built existing packages named proot-distro.
 There are 7 linux-distroes with minimal versions. you can install it and use it with root access.
 I don't know why but only ubuntu works perfectly.
 I recommend you guys to install ubuntu in your termux.

 # Subscribe
 hey there, You can subscribe <a href="https://youtube.com/c/mridealhat">Mr Idealhat</a> for interesting videos OR follow <a href="https://mr-idealhat.blogspot.com">Mr Idealhat</a> Blogger website for interesting blogs.
-Search "Adarsh Addee Vlogs" on YouTube and subscribe for my vlog videos.
+Search <a href="https://www.youtube.com/channel/UCvAp_a_UY_TnAIZlpX8UmMg">"Adarsh Addee Vlogs"</a> on YouTube and subscribe for my vlog videos.

 # Installation
 ```